HISTORY OF STAR TREK

-Then, on September 8, 1966 the first episode of Star Trek premiered on NBC.
-It was called “Man Trap” aka the “Salt Vampire,” but that was not the first episode recorded.
+So, on September 8, 1966, the first episode of Star Trek premiered on NBC.
+It was called “Man Trap,” aka the “Salt Vampire,” but that was not the first episode recorded.

-Trivia: in this second pilot you see his middle initial as “R” on his tombstone.
-Later in the series he calls himself James T. Kirk, and only in a subsequent book is the T expanded to Tiberius, in honor of Roddenberry’s grandfather Samuel’s fascination with the Roman emperor.
+Trivia: In this second pilot you see Kirk’s middle initial as “R” on his tombstone.
+Later in the series he calls himself James T. Kirk, and only in a subsequent book, and in Star Trek: the Animated Series, is the T expanded to Tiberius, in honor of Roddenberry’s grandfather Samuel’s fascination with the Roman emperor.
 Nowhere in the original series is the T spelled out, though it is mentioned in the reboot movies.

 “Well, just in case, while I’m being smart, I’ll also let my ears grow.”

-The iconic starship was designed by Matt Jeffries from concepts provided by “The Great Bird of the Galaxy” show creator Gene Roddenberry.
-It was originally produced at Production Model Shop of Burbank, California.
-The Smithsonian Institution was presented the 11-foot filming model of the Enterprise that had been on March 1, 1974.
-I saw it 5 months later before it went on display.
-Here’s how.
-I was visiting Washington DC while in college and knew the wood and plastic model was at the Air & Space Museum awaiting the opening of the “Life in the Universe” exhibit.
-I arrived early one morning at the museum on the Mall and walked in and said to the staff:
+I was visiting Washington DC, while in college.
+I knew the wood and plastic model was at the Smithsonian National Air & Space Museum, awaiting the opening of the “Life in the Universe” exhibit.
+I arrived early one morning in August at the museum on the National Mall, walked in, and said to the staff:

 “I’m a visiting scholar from Berkeley with a greater than average interest in Star Trek and I’d like to see your model.”